Answer the three-question Annual Financial Checkup that will tell you more about your financial wellbeing than a financial statement ever could.

 Pssst: Check out this post to get your free unemployment kit checklist.
 If I were you, I’d print it out and leave it at your desk at work in case this ever happens to you!
 It’s happened 4 times to us.

 Oooohhh, this one’s juicy.

 And yet, so very, very important.
-I mean, you want to know you’re headed in the right direction, right?
+I mean, you want to know you’re headed in the right direction to financial wellbeing, right?